ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Within thia hollow cavern hung
+The ready, swift, aud tuneful tongue.
+If falsehood&#x27;s houey it disdained.
-nd where it could not praise wa
+And where it could not praise wa
 chained.
 If bold in virtue&#x27;s cause it spoke,
 Yet gentle concord never broke.